riski150704/LinuxDroid/README.md

 #Welcome To LinuxDroid
-#Please Read File README.md On Folder
+#Please Read File panduan.txt On Folder